 The builder or subcontractor responsible for the installation shall complete and sign all applicable Certificates of Installation to certify that the installation work meets the requirements for compliance credit shown on the Certificate of Compliance and that all applicable field verification and diagnostic test results reported on Certificates of Installation are accurate.
-The builder or subcontractor shall post a copy of all applicable Certificates of Installation at the construction site for review by the enforcement agency in conjunction with requests for final inspection for each dwelling unit.
-The builder or subcontractor shall also make available to the HERS Rater copies of all applicable Certificates of Installation.
+The builder or subcontractor shall post a copy of all applicable Certificates of Installation at the construction site\for review by the enforcement agency in conjunction with requests for final inspection for each dwelling unit.
+Alternatively, the enforcement agency may elect to view the certificates on an approved Data Registry The builder or subcontractor shall also make available to the HERS Rater copies of all applicable Certificates of Installation.